X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 [LSR](#lsr) is the opposite instruction and shifts to the right.
 [ROL](#rol) shifts left through Carry.

-+p Adds a cycle if ,X crosses a page boundary.
++p: Add 1 cycle if a page boundary is crossed when forming address.
-+c New for the 65C02

 ---
 [[Opcodes](#instructions-by-number)] | [[By Name](#instructions-by-name)] | [[By Category](#instructions-by-category)]